OracleSiebel/ConfiguringSiebel/ExampleCode/DISA/UniversalDISAHandler/README.md

 # Universal DISA Handler Example

-This example creates a DISA handler which will be initialized once Siebel application loaded, and can be accessed across applets/views.
+This example creates a DISA handler which will be activated once Siebel application get initialized, and can be accessible across applets/views.

 ## OpenUI DISA Handler